 - When do I need to undertake CDD?

 - How do I assess risk and what are the red flags?

 - Enhanced Due Diligence.
 When should I perform it and what does it entail?

 - Simplified Due Diligence.
 When is it appropriate?

 - What will my supervisor expect to see in terms of evidence?

 - Includes case studies

-Technical helpsheet issued to help members with some of the more common questions on client due diligence around to prevent money laundering.
+Technical helpsheet issued to help members with some of the more common questions on customer due diligence around to prevent money laundering.

-Technical helpsheet which aims to help ICAEW members carry out electronic client due diligence.
+Technical helpsheet which aims to help ICAEW members carry out electronic customer due diligence.

 Using open source research for CDD – this short video explains how you can use online resources to perform research on clients for CDD.